rdmtc/node-red-contrib-german-holidays/README.md

 <!-- [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com) -->

-This node are for getting german holidays or information if today/tomorow is a holiday in german. his can be used for smart home.
+This node are for getting holidays or information if today/tomorrow/... is a holiday.
+This can be used for smart home.

-> This is still in development!
+The Holidays can be setup as fixed dates or dates based on Easter, Advent.
+Pre defined Holidays for german exists, but these must not be used.

 ## Installation